The Top 3 Way to Increase Engagement with American Muslim Consumers

 2. Tailor Your Offerings

 There are an estimated 6 million American Jews.
 This is comparable to the number of American Muslims—about 7 million.
 But for every halal product there are 800 kosher products.
 Simply put, too few companies are making an effort to provide what the Muslim consumer actually wants.
+In many cases, products may qualify as halal but the manufacturer hasn’t taken the time to have the product certified.
+If you believe your company’s products may qualify and would like to have them certified, information on the certification process is available at the Halal Certification Authority’s website.

 3. Make Muslims Feel Part of Your Brand Community

-Sure it’s true that Islam is a vital part of the average Muslim American’s life, and they certainly see themselves as Muslims first, but this doesn’t have to come at the expense of being true Americans.
+Sure it’s true that Islam is a vital part of the average Muslim American’s life, and they certainly see themselves as Muslims, but this doesn’t have to come at the expense of being true Americans.
 Muslim/American values aren’t mutually exclusive.
 They intersect.
 American companies have the opportunity to easily champion these common values.

 Want to Know More?